-Programme Programme Programme Programme Short Term Medium Term objective result КРІ Strategy strategy Electrical To maintain Sustainable R-value spent Review Implementatio network and upgrade and reliable on maintenance n of maintenance electrical electrical maintenance of plan and maintenance and upgrade infrastructure supply. electricity plan. electricity plan plan and electricity plan.
+Programme Programme Programme Programme Short Term Medium Term objective result КРІ Strategy strategy Electrical To maintain Sustainable R-value spent Review Implementatio network and upgrade and reliable on maintenance n of maintenance electrical electrical electrical maintenance of maintenance and upgrade infrastructure supply. electricity plan. electricity plan plan and electricity plan.
 Roads and To maintain Well R-value spent Development Implementatio storm water and upgrade maintained on of roads and n and maintenance roads and and upgraded maintenance of stormwater monitoring the stormwater roads and roads and management road and storm services. stormwater. stormwater system. water infrastructure management as a % of asset system. value.
 Sports and To ensure Development # of developed Developing and Developing and recreation that our and well sports and maintaining maintaining communities maintained recreational sports and sports and have access sport and facilities. recreation. recreation. to well- recreation maintained facilities. sports and recreation facilities.
-Parks and To ensure Clean and # developed Review and Review and open spaces that our aesthically and maintained implement the implement the community pleasing parks. parks parks have access environment management management to clean plan. plan. aesthically pleasing environment.

-Programme Programme Programme Programme Short Term Medium Term objective result КРІ Strategy strategy Library To increase Enhanced # People using Rendering of Rendering of services the number of education and the GLM library efficient, efficient, people using increased services. prompt and prompt and the GLM quality of life. friendly library friendly library libraries. services. services.
+Parks and To ensure Clean and # developed Review and Review and open spaces that our ethically and maintained implement the implement the community pleasing parks. parks parks have access environment management management to clean plan. plan. ethically pleasing environment.
+Programme Programme Programme Programme Short Term Medium Term objective result KPI Strategy strategy Library To increase Enhanced # People using Rendering of Rendering of services the number of education and the GLM library efficient, efficient, people using increased services. prompt and prompt and the GLM quality of life. friendly library friendly library libraries. services. services.
 Youth, gender To ensure Employment # of jobs Mainstream Monitoring the and people that youth, opportunities created for created for mainstream with woman and for the youth, youth, woman youth, woman created for disabilities people with woman and and people and people youth, woman disabilities people with with with and people benefit and disabilities. disabilities disabilities with are through LED through LED disabilities empowered initiatives. initiatives. through LED through LED initiatives. initiatives.
-HIV/AIDS To ensure HIV/AIDS % reduction in To ensure that To ensure that effective free the spread of all service all service HIV/AIDS construction HIV/AIDS providers providers management industry amongst the appointed by appointed by in the workforce. construction GLM, GLM, construction Sustainable workforce. communicate communicate industry. and # of AIDS to their to their To ensure integrated council workforce and workforce and effective HIV/AIDS meeting held. adhere to GLM adhere to GLM support of the activities. # information HIV/AIDS HIV/AIDS HIV/AIDS Healthy and sharing policy program. policy program. council. productive workforce sessions per work station.
+HIV/AIDS To ensure HIV/AIDS % reduction in To ensure that To ensure that effective free the spread of all service all service HIV/AIDS construction HIV/AIDS providers providers management industry amongst the appointed by appointed by in the workforce. construction GLM, GLM, construction Sustainable workforce. communicate communicate industry. and # of AIDS to their to their To ensure integrated council workforce and workforce and effective HIV/AIDS meeting held. adhere to GLM adhere to GLM support of the activities. # information HIV/AIDS HIV/AIDS HIV/AIDS Healthy and sharing policy program. policy program. council. productive sessions per workforce work station.
+Health Care To ensure To have # Reduction in Facilitation Facilitation that there are healthy the mortality health health available community rate, related to programs in programs in health care which is free cases of consultation consultation facilities to from diseases. diseases. with the health with the health communities. department. department.
+Safety and To ensure Free crime # Reduction of Facilitation of Facilitation of Security there are zone. the crime rate. the revival of programs in safety and functionality of consultation security the CPF'S with the safety measures in and security place. department